 Under the terms of the defined benefit pension plans, the Corporation is required to provide pension funding contributions, including current service, solvency and special funding amounts.
-The Corporation's estimated 2023 contributions are \$14 million (2022 - \$15 million) for defined benefit pension plans and \$3 million (2022 - \$3 million) for OPEB plans.
+The Corporation's estimated 2024 contributions are \$15 million (estimated 2023 contributions - \$14 million) for defined benefit pension plans and \$3 million (estimated 2023 contributions - \$3 million) for OPEB plans.